nus-cs2103/website-base/admin/project-teams.md

 * All team members should be in the same tutorial. ==Delay forming teams until your place in a tutorial is confirmed.== We do not allow changing tutorials to team up with your preferred team mates.
 * Teams of ==single nationality are not allowed==  unless the only language common among all team members is English. e.g. an all-Singaporean team that include both Chinese and Malay students. %%Rationale: to train you to work in multicultural teams, to ensure that English is used for all project communication%%
 * No more than one exchange students per team %%Rationale: to increase interaction between exchange students and NUS students.%%
-* Same gender teams are highly discouraged unless unavoidable. %%Rationale: to train you for mixed-gender work environments.%%
+* Same gender teams are discouraged but allowed. %%Rationale: to train you for mixed-gender work environments.%%

 * Also note that ==**we may modify teams when circumstances call for it**==.
 There is no avenue for you to object.
 Staying with your preferred team is not guaranteed.